 It can be hard to know where to start and what questions to ask.
 For more information, view our Frequently Asked Questions (FAQs).

 To find a qualified mental health professional, you can talk with your private insurance company who can give you a list of preferred providers in your area.
 If you live in CT and have HUSKY, you can ask the Behavioral Health Partnership (BHP) to help you find a provider or you can call 2-1-1.
-You can also find a list of Connecticut providers trained in key evidence-based mental health treatments here.
+You can also find a list of Connecticut providers trained in key evidence-based mental health treatments for children here.

 Mobile Crisis Intervention Services are now available 24/7/365 across Connecticut (and in many other states).
 This service can send a trained mental health professional to your home, school, or location in the community – typically in under an hour – to assist a child experiencing a behavioral health crisis and their family.
 To access children’s mobile crisis intervention services in Connecticut, call 2-1-1 and press “1” for crisis.
 Learn more about mobile crisis services in CT here.